hphelion/documentation/commercial/GA1/commercial.install-GA-prereqs.md

 ### Preparing the network {#network_prepare}

-Before installing HP Helion OpenStack, you are responsible for configuring the network, based on the type of hypervisor you are installing, [KVM](#network_KVM) or [ESX](#network_ESX).
+Before installing HP Helion OpenStack, you are responsible for [preparing the network](#network) for all installations.
+You must also prepare the network based on the type of hypervisor you are installing, [KVM](#network_KVM) or [ESX](#network_ESX).

 The network is not installed or managed by the cloud.
 You must install and manage the network and make sure there is a route to the Management network as described in this section.

-For more information about the two deployment methods, see the [Installation and Configuration](/helion/openstack/ga/technical-overview/#install-configure) of the Technical Overview.

-For more information on the physical network architecture, see the [Physical Network Architecture section](/helion/openstack/ga/technical-overview/#physicalnetarch) of the Technical Overview.
+#### Preparing all networks #### {#network}

+To ensure a successful installation, you must also satisfy these network configuration requirements:

+* The seed VM, the baremetal systems and the IPMI controller for all systems must be on the same network

+* Ensure network interfaces that are not used for PXE boot are disabled from BIOS to prevent PXE boot attempts from those devices.

+* If you have other DHCP servers on the same network as your system, you must ensure that the DHCP server does not hand out IP addresses to your physical nodes as they PXE boot.

+* The network interface intended as the bridge interface should be configured and working before running the installer.
+The installer creates a network bridge on the system running the installer, attaching the bridge interface to the network bridge.
+The installer uses the IP address of the bridge interface for the network bridge.

 #### Preparing the network for a KVM instalation {#network_KVM}